alidcast/vue-mobiledoc-editor/README.md

 # vue-mobiledoc-editor

-> a vuejs mobiledoc editor
+> A Mobiledoc editor written using Vue and Mobiledoc Kit.